This Tuesday in Texas: Reception

 The WWF earned approximately $100,000 in ticket sales with an attendance of 8,000.
 The pay-per-view received a buyrate of 1.0, which is the equivalent of approximately 400,000 buys.
-The event was featured on the WWF Supertape '92 home video, which was released on VHS in the United States on January 23, 1992 by Coliseum Video.
+The event was featured on the WWF Supertape '92 home video, which was released on VHS in the United States on January 23, 1992, by Coliseum Video.

 Aftermath

 The following weekend, Tunney stripped Hogan of the WWF Championship and declared the title vacant due to the controversial circumstances that had surrounded the two Hogan-Undertaker matches.
 He then declared that the upcoming Royal Rumble match, which was scheduled for January 1992, would be contested for the vacant title and the winner of the match would become the new champion.
 Tunney gave Hogan and Undertaker an advantage and reserved two of the final eleven entry spots (20-30) for them to draw.
 The Undertaker drew number 20 while Hogan, the two-time defending Rumble winner, drew number 26.
 Flair drew number 3.
 Hogan went on to eliminate Undertaker, while he himself was turned on and eliminated by his own ally Sid Justice.
 Unhappy with Justice's actions, Hogan remained at ringside arguing with Sid and repaid the favor by assisting Ric Flair in eliminating the big man from the Rumble match, resulting in Flair winning the match and the vacant WWF Championship.
 The events surrounding the Rumble would lead to a match between Hogan and Justice at WrestleMania VIII, which Hogan won by disqualification.

 Jake Roberts and Randy Savage continued to feud for the next couple months.
 This included Savage eliminating Roberts during the Royal Rumble match and ended following a match between the two on the February 8, 1992 Saturday Night's Main Event XXX.
 After losing the match, an enraged Roberts waited backstage for Savage and Elizabeth to arrive while announcing that he was going to hit with a steel chair whoever entered first.
 Roberts reared back when he saw Elizabeth come through the entrance, but The Undertaker grabbed the chair and refused to let Roberts hit Elizabeth.
-The act resulted in The Undertaker becoming a hero for the first time in his career and began a feud between him and his former ally Roberts that culminated at WrestleMania VIII when Undertaker emerged victorious.
+The act resulted in The Undertaker becoming a face for the first time in his career and began a feud between him and his former ally Roberts that culminated at WrestleMania VIII when Undertaker emerged victorious.
 The feud, however, was brief as Roberts left the WWF almost immediately after WrestleMania due to issues with Vince McMahon.

 Although their match against the Legion of Doom was not broadcast as part of the pay-per-view event, This Tuesday In Texas marked one of the final major appearances of The Rockers as a tag team.
 A day earlier, "The Barber Shop" segment wherein Shawn Michaels turned heel by sneak-attacking Marty Jannetty was taped for airing on television in early January 1992.
 Michaels and Janetty would continue to team, mostly at untelevised house shows with their "dissention in the ranks" storyline continuing, until the "Barber Shop" segment was aired on WWF Wrestling Challenge.